SkylineCommunications/dataminer-docs/connector-help/connector_help/RTBF Nodal Manager.md

 - **Config Events/EVN/SNG**

-- **Config Multiviewer**:On this data page, you can change the settings on the multiviewer connected to the nodal manager.
+- **Config Multiviewer**: On this data page, you can change the settings on the multiviewer connected to the nodal manager.

 - At present, you can switch between the Barco device and the Imagine Communications Platinum IP3 viewer, using the **Viewer Mode** parameter.
 Note: this is a level-4 restricted parameter.
   - The **Multiviewer Element Name** parameter determines from where the manager will import its layouts and monitors.
 The import can be triggered with the **Get Layouts** button.
 The element ID of the specified element will be retrieved and used to get the data to the manager.
 This fills the **Layouts** table.
 Every layout of the element can be found in the Layout column.
 The monitors can be found in the monitors column, separated by semicolons (";").